purplesprinklesdev/gera_docs/README.md

 <img src="https://github.com/purplesprinklesdev/gera_docs/blob/main/resources/excel2.jpg" width="600">

 You should **NOT** follow Excel's advice here.
 If you save your manual changes to a .xlsx file, GERA will not be able to detect and preserve them.
-It's best to click "Do Not Show Again" here and use Ctrl-S to save the spreadsheet to the same location when you're done.
+It's best to click "Don't Show Again" here and use Ctrl+S to save the spreadsheet to the same location when you're done.

 <img src="https://github.com/purplesprinklesdev/gera_docs/blob/main/resources/excel1.jpg" width="600">